summer-ospp/help-en/docs/mentor.md

 # Mentor Guides

-Please see [Participant Aggrement for Mentor](./assets/Participant-Aggrement-for-Mentor.txt).
-Participating this program represents you acknowledge and agree this aggrement.

 After the announcement of selected students, you need to sign manually, scan and upload this aggrement: [Participant Aggrement for Mentor-Signature](./assets/MENTOR-PARTICIPANT-AGREEMENT.pdf)

 ## How to become a mentor